SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ### Step 1:

 Perform any prerequisites to run Kubernetes in your target environment.
-These tasks may include creating a GCP project, installing [MiniKube](https://github.com/kubernetes/minikube/blob/master/README.md ), etc.
+These tasks may include creating a GCP project, installing [MiniKube](https://github.com/kubernetes/minikube/blob/master/README.md ), etc. You will also need following tools:

 * Install [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/ ).
 * Installation of [`docker`](https://docs.docker.com/get-started/ ) may also be required depending on your environment.